 It takes many years for osteoarthritis to develop

-Osteoarthritis causes slow deterioration of the articular cartilage, exposing the bone ends and making them grind against each other.
+Osteoarthritis causes slow deterioration of the articulate cartilage, exposing the bone ends and making them grind against each other.
 As a way of compensating for the missing cartilage, the bone tissue develops protrusions or growths (bone spurs), while ligaments and joint capsules become thicker, and muscle and tendons become weaker.
-Because there are no nerves in articular cartilage, the pain typically originates from surrounding tissues as a result of pressure on the bone, inflammation, tension and infiltration.
+Because there are no nerves in articulate cartilage, the pain typically originates from surrounding tissues as a result of pressure on the bone, inflammation, tension and infiltration.
 If osteoarthritis has already developed, it may be worthwhile to try taking glucosamine.

 Experts recommend glucosamine sulfate as first-line therapy against osteoarthritis

 There are vast quality difference differences from one form of glucosamine to another.
 Glucosamine products based on glucosamine hydrochloride have not demonstrated the same positive effects as those with glucosamine sulfate.
 Nonetheless, even studies conducted with glucosamine sulfate have led to contrasting results.